FrangipaneTeam/terraform-plugin-framework-validators/docs/setvalidator/index.md

 # MapValidator

 Map validator are used to validate the plan of a map attribute.
-I will be used into the `Validators` field of the `schema.MapAttribute` struct.
+It will be used into the `Validators` field of the `schema.MapAttribute` struct.

 ## How to use it